RedDoorz

 RedDoorz is a Singapore-based hotel company and hospitality brand that operates in Southeast Asia.
 The company aggregates existing budget hotels, offers staff training, provides access to digital services, and rebrands the hotels as RedDoorz.
-It was founded in 2015 and, as of October 2019, it maintains 1,500 properties over 100 cities across Singapore, Indonesia, Vietnam, and the Philippines.
+It was founded in 2015 and in early-2025 it maintains 4,500 properties over thousands of cities across Indonesia, and the Philippines.

 History

 RedDoorz was founded in July 2015 by Amit Saberwal and Asheesh Saxena in Jakarta, Indonesia.
 Saberwal (who serves as CEO) and Saxena are former MakeMyTrip executives.
 RedDoorz was launched as a part of Commeasure, a company founded by Saberwal that produced a platform designed to assist budget hotels with expanding their online presence.